What Are User & Service Accounts?

 Who Is the Super Admin User?

-When your company signs up with Tanzu Observability, we ask you which users you want to designate as Super Admin users for your Wavefront instance.
-A Super Admin user:
+When your company signs up with Operations for Applications, we ask you which users you want as Super Admin users for your service instance.

 - Has all permissions.